- Access to Longhorn Dam and the Colorado River

 Note: The bridge that used to connect the eastern and western halves of this park is no longer present due to the historic 2015 Memorial Day flood.
 Birding both halves requires driving to each side separately.

-Google Maps will automatically take you to the eastern parking lot on Grove Blvd., which is the side that has the nature trail loop but no river access.
-To bird the west side (dam side), use the parking lot off S Pleasant Valley Road.
+Google Maps will automatically take you to the eastern parking lot on Grove Blvd., which is the side that has the nature trail loop but less river access.
+To bird the west side (dam side), use the parking lot off S Pleasant Valley Road (gmaps).

 The nature trail loop is pretty straightforward.
 The northern half is more shrubby, while the southern half is more heavily wooded with taller trees.
 Use your ears to first detect birds since there’s plenty of vegetation for them to hide in.